Tyler-Bonnell/python-package-guide/documentation/write-user-documentation/document-your-code-api-docstrings.md

 ### Docstring examples Better and Best

-Below is a good example of a well documented function.
+Below is a good example of a well-documented function.
 Notice that this function's docstring describes the function's inputs and the function's output (or return value).
 The initial description of the function is short (one line).
-Following that single line description there is a slightly longer description of what the function does (2 to 3 sentences).
+Following that single-line description, there is a slightly longer description of what the function does (2 to 3 sentences).
 The return of the function is also specified.